 Instructions

-- Grease a 4.5×10 inches (11x25cm) loaf pan or line with baking parchment and set aside.
+1. Grease a 23cm loaf tin* or line with baking parchment and set aside.
 Mix the milk with the vinegar and let sit for about 8-10 minutes so it can thicken.
-Add the shredded coconut (for the batter and decoration) to a coated pan and toast (without fat) until lightly browned – be careful not to burn it.
+Add the desiccated coconut for the batter and the coconut flakes for the decoration separatedly to a non-stick frying pan and toast them without fat until very lightly browned.
+Be careful not to burn it.
 Set aside to cool down.

-- Mix the confectioners’ sugar gradually with the milk until you get a nice thick glaze.
-Drizzle the cake and sprinkle with the remaining toasted coconut.
-Let dry before serving.
+4. Mix the confectioners‘ sugar gradually with the heavy cream until you get a nice thick glaze.
+Drizzle the cake with it and sprinkle the toasted coconut flakes on top.
+Let it dry before serving.

 Notes